 How To Make Cookie Fries In Air Fryer

-Line the air fryer basket with parchment paper.
-Set aside.
+Line the air fryer basket with parchment paper and set aside.
 In a medium bowl, stir together flour, cornstarch, cream of tartar, and salt.
 Set aside for now.
-In a large bowl, beat together butter and granulated sugar on high until light and fluffy (about 2 minutes).
-Beat in egg and vanilla extract until fully combined (about 30 seconds).
+In a large bowl, beat butter and granulated sugar on high until light and fluffy (about 2 minutes).
+Beat in the egg and vanilla extract until thoroughly combined (about 30 seconds).

 Beat dry ingredients into wet ingredients on low just until combined.
 Do not overmix.
 Cover the bowl with food-safe plastic wrap and place it in the fridge for 30 minutes before rolling it out.

-Stir together the topping ingredients (granulated sugar and ground cinnamon) in a bowl then set aside.
+Stir the topping ingredients (granulated sugar and ground cinnamon) in a bowl, then set aside.
 To keep these cookies thick and chewy, they should be rolled out to 3/8” thickness.
-This is the rolling pin I use to ensure even thickness for all cookies.
+I use This rolling pin to ensure even thickness for all cookies.
 Lightly dust the table or silicone baking mat with flour before rolling out the dough.
 Just a very light dusting of flour – you don’t want too much flour added to the cookie dough.

 Place about 1/3 of the dough on the table and start to roll the dough out.
 Lightly dust the rolling pin with flour if the dough is sticking to the rolling pin.